 - Availability for two days a week.

 Communications Internship (1 opening)

-The intern will learn about the organization’s communications strategy, including expanding social media presence, e-mail marketing and managing relations with press/media.
+The intern will learn about Pioneer’s communications strategy, including expanding social media presence, e-mail marketing and managing relations with press/media.
 In addition, the intern will assist with maintaining and improving the Pioneer website.
 There will be training in e-marketing and opportunities to learn about non-profit marketing strategy more broadly.

 The ideal candidate will be a college sophomore, junior or senior in communications, political science, marketing, public policy, economics, communications, media or a related field.
 Applications from all majors will be accepted, but the following characteristics will help the intern maximize his or her educational experience at Pioneer Institute:

-- Knowledge of social media for promotion purposes;
+- Proficiency in social media use for promotion purposes;

 - Some experience in web design preferred but not necessary;

 - Availability for at least two days a week;

 Development Internship (1 opening)